1. Where can I apply for the AMIS Master programme?

 For EU citizens:

-• European health insurance card (EHIC) valid for the whole duration of your stay in France.
+• A European health insurance card (EHIC) valid for the whole duration of your stay in Europe.